toastyyy/jquery-filtersearch/README.md

 You can pass filter columns via the `filterColumns` option during initialization.
 Each Filter object consists of 3 properties:

+Filtering works even on attributes that are arrays!
+But only with depth 1.

 #### Property
 The property to filter.
 This plugin automatically aggregates all possible value for this attribute and even displays the amount of matches next to the filter-value.